aragon/aragon-court/docs/4-entry-points/3-dispute-manager.md

         - Calculate the number of jurors of the final round as the number of times the minimum ANJ active balance is held in the `JurorsRegistry` module
         - Transition the dispute to the adjudication phase
     - Update the current round appeal object tracking the address and proposed ruling of the account confirming the appeal
-    - Calculate new round fees based on the Court configuration at the draft term of the dispute's first round
+    - Calculate new round fees based on the Court configuration at the term when the dispute was created
     - Pull the required appeal confirmation collateral, which includes the new round fees, from the sender to be deposited in the `Treasury` module, revert if the ERC20-transfer wasn't successful

-### 4.3.6.
+### 4.3.7.
 Compute ruling

 - **Actor:** External entity incentivized to execute the final ruling decided for a dispute.
 Alternatively, an altruistic entity to make sure the dispute is ruled.
 - **Inputs:**